padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 sb-node-05.log:2022-07-28 10:42:18 INFO  Services:1196 - received suspect message from 192.168.56.17(sb-locator-node-07-01:14321:locator)<ec><v1>:41000 for 192.168.56.14(sb-node-04:13234)<v2>:41000: Member isn't responding to heartbeat requests
 ```

 Running `show_cluster_views` shows that initially, both locators (**node-06** and **node-07**) can only see themselves but at `10:38:11`, both recorded a complete view of all the data nodes.
-We also see after 5:31 minutes, at `10:42:31.423`, there are four (4) data nodes failed to respond to the view change, but we are expecting all five (5) data nodes failed to repond.
+We also see after 5:31 minutes, at `10:42:31.423`, there are four (4) data nodes failed to respond to the view change.
+We are expecting all five (5) data nodes to fail to repond, however.
 The cluster views do not represent the current state of the cluster.
 We need to investigate the log files further.

 ```bash
 ./show_cluster_views